Determinant/tedyin.com/posts/a-brief-intro-to-linux-input-method-framework.rst

 (XIC) for managing the state and context for the text input.
-The reason of having two different kinds of objects is because there could be multiple text input contexts in a complex application: think about a word processor which has textboxes for editing attributes of the document and also the large editing area for inserting the main text.
+The reason of having two different kinds of objects is because there could be multiple text input contexts in a complex application: think about a word processor which has text boxes for editing attributes of the document and also the large editing area for inserting the main text.
 XIM models this by two general concepts XIM and XIC.
 An XIM Context is logical, and coressponds to a single XIM object which is the IME used for editing in the context.
-This means one can attach the same IME to all different context, or use different IMEs for some.
+This means one can attach the same IME to all different contexts, or use different IMEs for some.
 It's hard to imagine a user using two different IMEs at the same time within one application, but having an abstract of XIC is fruitful because an IME can maintain a different state per context, to offer a consistent